rug-compling/dact/manual/index.md

 >
 > Note that *your original corpus won't be affected* in this process.

+### Converting TüBa-D/Z

+TüBa-D/Z is (also) delivered in XML format (ExportXML).
+In contrast to Dact, this uses one XML document for the whole treebank.
+You can convert the ExportXML to a format usable by Dact using a [Python script](https://raw.githubusercontent.com/rug-compling/dact/master/util/tdz-explode.py):

+    iconv -f latin1 -t utf8 tuebadz-9.0-exportXML-v2.xml > tuebadz-9.0-exportXML-v2-utf8.xml
+    mkdir tuebadz
+    cd tuebadz
+    python ../tdz-explode.py tuebadz-9.0-exportXML-v2-utf8.xml

+You can then convert the *tuebadz* directory corpus as described above.

 ## Configuring Dact

 Dact has some preferences that you can change, such